 Biosecurity officers check areas of land for harmful animals or plants and arrange for, or help with, pest destruction and control.

-Pay for biosecurity officers varies depending on their experience.
+Pay for biosecurity officers varies depending on experience.

 What you will do

 Biosecurity officers may do some or all of the following: